-No matter who is enjoying, the taste, texture, and flavor is so spot on, no one will know this pumpkin bread is gluten-free!
-Where other recipes have a tendency to be dense and heavy, this version maintains a moist crumb, while the texture is light and fluffy.
-As an added bonus, it’s easy to throw together, so no excuses!
+No matter who is enjoying, the taste, texture, and flavor is so spot on, no one will guess this homemade pumpkin loaf is gluten-free!
+(Just watch the astonishment on their faces.🤯) Where other recipes have a tendency to be dense and heavy, this version maintains a moist crumb, while the texture is light and fluffy.

 - Oil – Canola or vegetable oil gives a neutral flavor while maintaining moistness, but coconut oil may also be used